smashkoala/CarND-Vehicle-Detection/writeup.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
+It is implemented in code line 183 through 244, (`draw_labeled_bboxes()`, `heat_mapping()`, `apply_threshold()` and `add_heat()` in `main_process.py`)

 Here's an example result showing the heatmap from a frame of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes overlaid on the output of `scipy.ndimage.measurements.label()`: